God Or Money

 What things are the most important to you in this life?
 Is it your job, family, possessions, money, or the will and direction of the Lord in your life?
-Are you storing up treasures on earth, or are you storing up treasures in heaven?
+Are you storing up treasures on Earth, or are you storing up treasures in Heaven?

 Do not lay up for yourselves treasures on earth, where moth and rust destroy and where thieves break in and steal, but lay up for yourselves treasures in heaven, where neither moth nor rust destroys and where thieves do not break in and steal.
 For where your treasure is, there your heart will be also.
 Matthew 6:19-21